-Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in your anus and lower rectum, similar to varicose veins.
-Hemorrhoids can develop inside the rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).
+Hemorrhoids (HEM-uh-roids), also called piles, are swollen veins in the anus and lower rectum.
+Hemorrhoids are similar to varicose veins.
+Hemorrhoids can develop inside the rectum, called internal hemorrhoids.
+They also can develop under the skin around the anus, called external hemorrhoids.

 Internal hemorrhoids lie inside the rectum.
 You usually can't see or feel them, and they rarely cause discomfort.
 But straining or irritation when passing stool can cause:

 - Painless bleeding during bowel movements.
 You might notice small amounts of bright red blood on your toilet tissue or in the toilet.

 - A hemorrhoid to push through the anal opening, called a prolapsed or protruding hemorrhoid.
 This may result in pain and irritation.

 These are under the skin around the anus.
 Symptoms might include:

 - Itching or irritation in the anal region.

 Blood can pool in an external hemorrhoid and form a clot, called a thrombus.
 A thrombosed hemorrhoid can result in:

 - A hard, discolored lump near the anus.

 If you have bleeding during bowel movements or you have hemorrhoids that don't improve after a week of home care, talk to your health care provider.